Half-Shot/half-shot.github.io/content/blog/clip_plus/index.md

 These things can be found from anywhere from £20 to up to £100, but you can save significant amounts of money by buying "Spares/Parts only", *if you can hack it*.

-Also, the can run [Rockbox](https://www.rockbox.org/wiki/SansaAMS.html) which gives the little matchbox a significant number of cool features like FLAC support, gapless playback and a dozen or so little apps.
+Also, they can run [the Sansa Rockbox port](https://www.rockbox.org/wiki/SansaAMS.html) which gives the little matchbox a significant number of cool features like FLAC support, gap-less playback and a dozens of fidget toys.

-## Repairs
+You *might* think DOOM on a tiny portable is a gimmick, but it was very handy when my phone ran out out battery when I was travelling!

+## The hackers gamble 🎲

 I got very lucky and snagged a Clip+ for £20.
 It was in pristine condition but could not boot.
 The specific bug was that it got stuck at the "flower" stage, which is where the device starts but can't get further than the boot animation.
 This was a total gamble, but I assumed it might just need a hard reset.

 Nope.

+{{ figure(
+    src="/blog/clip_plus/bootup.webp",
+    caption="A sure sign your Clip+ isn't happy is showing you an eternal flower.", href="/blog/clip-plus/bootup.webp",
+    alt="A picture of a Clip+ with a flower logo on it's LCD") }}

 The device seemed to recognise being plugged in via USB to my PC, but the PC didn't register a smidge of data across the connection.
 No USB device detected, not even an attempt registered when I checked `dmesg`.